Round Top Lake Sunset

 Reynolds Peak

-At the head of Eagle Creek we are sitting directly below Reynolds Peak, under forest cover.
-Is that not great?
+At the head of Eagle Creek we are sitting directly below Reynolds Peak.
+Is this not great?

 Sweet.

-Now we are again enjoying a nice shaded forest section, with access to water, under a jagged, razor-backed hard volcanic rock formation called Reynolds Peak.
-This is an Amazing place.
+We've good access to water in both creeks under the imposing line of the jagged, razor-backed hard volcanic rock called Reynolds Peak.
+This is an amazing place.

 Mileage